afraarslan/cmpe443/README.md

-# cmpe443
+# CMPE 443 - Principle of Embedding Systems Design

-CMPE 443 - Principle of Embedding Systems Design
+This is our final project in the embedding system course.